thegreenwebfoundation/admin-portal/docs/how-we-check-for-green.md

 #### Linking a site to a provider in the site's supply chain

 Similarly, a domain `my-green-site.com`, which resolves to the IP address `213.213.212.213`.
 From there, we perform a lookup to the same Autonomous Network 12345 (`AS 12345`).
-We folow the link from `AS 12345 to link to Provider B, and refer to their evidence to establish the link to green energy.
+We follow the link from `AS 12345` to link to Provider B, and refer to their evidence to establish the link to green energy.

 ------